SarahKay99/HME-1/formats/json/README.md

 # When to use the HME-1 JSON format

 - To train a custom network.
-- To wrangle the data into different categories. (i.e. you want to train seperate models for handwritten, non-handwritten and mixed data)
+- To wrangle data into different categories. (i.e. you want to train seperate Darknet models for handwritten and non-handwritten data)
--

 Metadata format, per image: